Tweets About The 'Game Of Thrones' Season 7 Final Scene Are Too Much To Handle

 Twitter Blew Up After The ‘GOT' Finale & We're Still Shaking

 Warning: This post contains spoilers for Game of Thrones Season 7, Episode 7.
 This Sunday's Game of Thrones Season 7 finale truly left the fandom well and shook.
 There's definitely a lot to be happy about — Littlefinger's dead, Jon and Dany had hot incest sex — but there's also a lot to be freakin' terrified about, like that final scene.
 Phew.
 I mean.
 God.
 That final scene.
 The freakin' zombie dragon!
 Burned down!
 The freakin' wall!
-I'm still shaking!!!
+I'm still shaking!
 And the tweets about the Game Of Thrones Season 7 final scene tell me that the fans are still shaking, too.

 Listen, obviously we all knew something bad was going to go down when poor, dead Viserion got turned into an ice dragon.
 Obviously that wasn't going to be good news for the humans.
 But I didn't know the entire wall was going to literally crumble and a thousand White Walkers were going to come flooding in!
 What about Tormund, our nice ginger bearded friend?
 Is he dead now?
 He never even got to be with Brienne!
 Who's going to tell her he's gone?
 This is terrible!

 Game of Thrones writers, is this seriously how you decided to leave your fans hanging for god knows how long?!
 How dare you end Season 7 this way without even given us a premiere date for Season 8!
-Just look at Twitter — the fans are already going insane.
+Just look at Twitter — fans are already going insane.

 Again, there is no official premiere date for the final season of Game of Thrones yet, but fans are worried they may have to wait until as late as 2019.
 This is thanks to a hint dropped by actor Nikolaj Coster-Waldau, AKA Jaime Lannister, who let slip that filming won't start until October.
 As filming generally takes about six months for Game of Thrones, the absolute earliest we could see Season 8 would be next September, and it's likely it may even be pushed back to early 2019.